bartoszlorek/dnd/README.md

 ## Usage

 First of all combine `nodeReducer` with rest of application reducers to manage node's state.
+And then use `resolveRules` as a middleware.

 ```
 import { combineReducers } from 'redux'
-import Node, { nodeReducer } from './Node'
+import Node, { nodeReducer, resolveRules } from './Node'

 const reducers = combineReducers({
     nodes: nodeReducer,
     ...
 })

+const store = createStore(reducers, {}, applyMiddleware(resolveRules)
 ```

 The `name` is required string value, unique for all nodes.
-Rest properties are optional.
+Rest props are optional.

 ```
 <Node name='string' [optional props]>...</Node>